krakenly/krakenly/tests/sample_data.md

 ## Overview

 Krakenly is a fully local, privacy-focused personal AI assistant that runs entirely on your machine using Docker.
 It is designed to answer questions grounded in your own data rather than relying on generic LLM knowledge.
-All responses are generated using Retrieval-Augmented Generation (RAG), which means the system first searches your indexed documents before generating a response.
+All responses are generated using Retrieval-Augmented Generation (RAG), which means the system first searches your indexed data before generating a response.

 ## Architecture